 - Master of Public Administration students must work 300 hours at their internship.

 - Undergraduate students have the option of taking between one and six credit hours.
 Students must work 50 hours per credit (i.e., a student taking three credits must complete 150 hours of internship work within the semester).
+A student may take a maximum of six internship credits total.

 - Intermediate report and time log due at midpoint of semester.
 The syllabus will have the exact due dates and instructions.